 - Gone Horribly Wrong: It was hoped assassinating the Dark One would demoralize and dissolve his followers.
 Instead, it enraged them enough to embark on a year-long crusade of vengeance, which allowed the Dark One to ascend to godhood and learn about the Snarl.

 - Greater-Scope Villain: He is unable to personally involve himself in the plot, leaving Redcloak to carry out his will.
+Even then, he has never once made direct communication with Redcloak, who has been serving him for thirty five years.
 His only known message to him is "Don't screw this up."
 (He then adds "no pressure, though".)

 - Hoist by His Own Petard: His backup plan if his plan to seize the gates fails is to destroy the world so that he can participate when the gods build a new world.
 According to Thor, this will almost certainly fail, because Gods Need Prayer Badly and he won't have stockpiled enough to remain a god during the transition.